kshedden/cscar_terminal/utilities.md

 > head -n50 file.csv
 ```

-Other usefule utilities for working with text files are `join` and `comm`.
+Other useful utilities for working with text files are `join` and `comm`.

 Compressing and archiving files
 -------------------------------